sirkamar/AROLib/README.md

 33.
 ```

+The `ex_try` keyword marks the beginning of an exception monitoring block.

 The `ex_throw` operator causes a reference to an exception object to be thrown.
 An unhandled exception will cause the program (or the currently executing thread) to immediately enter finalization and then terminate.

-An `ex_catch` block does not automatically handle exceptions.
+The `ex_catch` keywork marks the end of the exception monitoring block and the beginning of the exception handling block.

 An `ex_handle` block must be specified inside of the `ex_catch` block in order to handle a specific exception type (or one of its derived types) otherwise the exception will remain unhandled and will be passed out into to the next enclosing function block.
 The `ex_handle` operator takes as its parameter the exception class type name.
 It also implicitly declares a reference variable `ex_var` of the exception class type specified.

 The `ex_finally` block doesn't handle exceptions.
-It is merely a mechanism to allow for carrying out of activities that must occur whether or not an exception occurs, or whether or not it was handled.
+It is merely a mechanism to allow for the carrying out of activities that must occur whether or not an exception occurs, or whether or not it was handled.
 If an exception wasn't handled prior to the `ex_finally` block it will be passed along after the `ex_finally` block has executed.
 The `ex_finally` block must be the last or the only block within the `ex_catch` block.

 An `ex_rethrow` statement causes an exception being handled to be passed along.
 The `ex_rethrow` may only be used in an `ex_handle` block; it has no effect in the `ex_finally` block.

-The `ex_end` statement marks the end of the exception handling block and must always be specified.
+The `ex_end` keyword marks the end of the exception handling block and must always be specified.

 ## Data and Object Streaming